Babcock Ranch is a place unlike anything else you’ll find in Florida.

 Babcock Ranch, which welcomed its first residents just four years ago, has dubbed itself “the world’s first solar-powered town.”
 Now, it’s also being called Florida’s “hurricane-proof town.”
 Perhaps those two nicknames are deeply connected.

 The community derives 100% of its energy from solar power, which allowed residents to keep their lights on — even as nearby grids lost power for days.
 As CBS reported, Babcock Ranch was even able to send leftover energy to a nearby storm shelter, making it one of the region’s only shelters to maintain power.

 Babcock Ranch’s solar panels were specifically made to withstand storms.
-They were previously put to the test during Hurricane Irma — which was a Category 4 storm when it hit Florida in 2017 — during which only two of the community’s 343,000 panels were damaged.
+They were previously put to the test during Hurricane Irma — a Category 4 storm when it hit Florida in 2017 — during which only two of the community’s 343,000 panels were damaged.

 The homes themselves were also designed for resilience.
 Each of the community’s structures can reportedly endure winds of up to 145 miles per hour, and there are built-in natural waterways to help with drainage.
 The community was also built 30 feet above sea level and 17.5 miles away from the nearest coast, which gives it a major leg-up during floods and storm surges.